dcordero/FocusTvButton/README.md

 ![](art/preview.gif)

+If you would like to have the same level of customization in tableview cells, you should definitely check out [TvOSCustomizableTableViewCell](https://github.com/zattoo/TvOSCustomizableTableViewCell)

 ## Description

 FocusTvButton allows the customization of UIButtons in tvOS, adding extra properties to customize layout attributes which are not customizable on UIButtons out of the box.